History of Deep Ellum

 over 20 historically recognized buildings.

-Deep Ellum was named a Cultural District by the State of Texas in 2020.
+The State of Texas named Deep Ellum a Cultural District in 2020.
+In 2023, the Deep Ellum Historic District was listed in the National Register of Historic Places in celebration of Deep Ellum’s 150th anniversary.
 The Deep Ellum Historic District encompasses the area bounded by the DART Green line to the north, South Hall Street to the south, I-345 to the west, and I-30 to the east.
-In 2023, the Deep Ellum Historic District joined the National Register of Historic Places in celebration of Deep Ellum’s 150th anniversary.

 Migration